C/2025 R2 (SWAN)

 C/2025 R2 (SWAN), formerly known as SWAN25B, is a long-period comet discovered on 11 September 2025 by Vladimir Bezugly through SWAN imagery.
-As of 11 November 2025, the comet has a diffuse apparent magnitude of +9 and is observable in large binoculars.
-In the Northern hemisphere, it can now be seen about 12 degrees to the right of Saturn after sunset.
+The comet peaked around apparent magnitude +6 in late September 2025.

 Observational history

 The comet was first spotted in images from the SWAN instrument onboard the Solar and Heliospheric Observatory (SOHO) by amateur astronomer Vladimir Bezugly on 11 September 2025.
 The presence of the comet was confirmed by other amateur astronomers, having an estimated magnitude of 7.4 and featuring a tail about 2 degrees long.
 C/2025 R2 is officially the 20th comet discovered through SOHO's SWAN instrument according to its discoverer, Vladimir Bezugly.
 The comet upon discovery was located in the constellation of Virgo and it was better seen from the southern hemisphere, where it was higher in the sky after sunset.

 This is a time-lapse of C/2025 R2 (SWAN) captured in October 2025.
 It shows 40 minutes of movement.
 The core is going in the direction of the tail because the comet has already passed the sun and is leaving the inner solar system.

 C/2025 R2 was not discovered earlier in part because of the Holetschek effect as the comet was less than 30 degrees from the Sun between August 7 – September 13.
 Additionally, since the comet wasn't detected by ground-based surveys while it was at opposition in February 2025, (Note: In February 2025, C/2025 R2 was about 2.4 AU from Earth and 3.4 AU from the Sun.) the comet was probably inactive at the time, had a very low albedo, or its nucleus is less than a kilometer in radius.
 Between August and September the comet had rapidly brightened from magnitude 11 to magnitude 8.
 The comet reached an apparent magnitude of 6.2 on 16 September 2025.

 The comet underwent an outburst later in September and its magnitude was reported to have reach mag 5.9.
 At that time it was in the same region of the sky as 3I/ATLAS and C/2025 K1 (ATLAS), the latter of which came very close to each other from the Earth's perspective on 29 September.
-On 2 October, it passed near Zubenelgenubi.
+On 2 October, it passed near Zubenelgenubi, and it passed directly over Messier 16 on 17 October.
 It was around magnitude 6 during its closest approach to Earth on 20 October 2025.
 Coincidentally another comet, C/2025 A6 (Lemmon), was expected to be magnitude 4 around the same time.

 On 2 November 2025, a possible fragmentation event was observed from the Two-meter Twin Telescope (TTT3) of the Teide Observatory, with reports indicating that either the nucleus is splitting into two or it may be in the process of releasing a substantial fragment.
 The fragmentation probably occurred around mid-October.

+NASA announced in December 2025 that the Polarimeter to Unify the Corona and Heliosphere (PUNCH) spacecraft had observed the comet between 25 August and 2 October 2025.